martiansideofthemoon/squash-generation/README.md

 The codebase in this repository contains a modified and improved version of the original codebase and tries to leverage language model pretraining in all its modules.
 The question generation module is a transformer-based model based off of GPT-2 which has been forked from [huggingface/transfer-learning-conv-ai](https://github.com/huggingface/transfer-learning-conv-ai).
 The question answering module is a BERT-based SQUAD 2.0 model forked from [huggingface/pytorch-pretrained-BERT](https://github.com/huggingface/pytorch-pretrained-BERT).
 Finally, the filtering has been greatly simplified and can be easily customized based on user preferences.

-A technical note on the modified system will be added soon!
+You can read a technical note on the modified system [here](http://martiansideofthemoon.github.io/assets/squash-technical-note.pdf).

 ## Requirements